ownrecipes/OwnRecipes/docs/Updating_the_App.md

 Then, [install the python requirements for ownrecipes-api](Running_the_App_Without_Docker_in_dev/#install-the-python-requirements) and [update all the dependencies for ownrecipes-web](Running_the_App_Without_Docker_in_dev/#install-the-dependencies).

-Finally, run the app as usual.
+Finally, [rebuild ownrecipes-web](#create-production-build-of-ownrecipes-web), deploy and run the app/service as usual.

 Enjoy!